Self Hosted Kubernetes Agent

 install - true/false

-deploymentPodWarmPoolSizeA number of deployment pods that should be left "warm" (running & idle) and ready for new deployments.
+deploymentPodWarmPoolSizeA number of deployment pods that should be left "warm" (running & idle) and ready for new deploymentsNo

 podAdditionalEnvVarsAdditional Environment variables to be passed to the agent pods, which will also be passed to the deployment process.
-Those are set plain yaml object i.e:
+These are set as a plain yaml object, i.e.:

 "podAdditionalEnvVars":

 podAdditionalLabelsAdditional labels to be set on deployment pods.
-Those are set plain yaml object i.e:
+Those are set as a plain yaml object, i.e.:

 "podAdditionalLabels":

 podAdditionalAnnotationsAdditional annotations to be set on deployment pods.
-Those are set plain yaml object i.e:
+These are set as a plain yaml object, i.e.:

 "podAdditionalAnnotations":

-agentAdditionalLabelsAdditional labels to be set on agent (trigger/proxy) pods.
-Those are set plain yaml object i.e:
+agentAdditionalLabelsAdditional annotations to be set on agent (trigger/proxy) pods.
+These are set as a plain yaml object, i.e.:

 "agentAdditionalLabels":